solidoss/solidframe/solid/frame/README.md

 	sd.prepareAccept(rd.begin(), 2000);
 ```
 create and configures a socket device/descriptor for listening for TCP connections.
-After this, if we have a valid socket device, we need to create and start a Listener object:
+After this, if we have a valid socket device, we can create and start a Listener object:

 ```C++
 if(sd.ok()){